sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 * `nointerface`: suppress constructor creation
 * `name`: set a different JS name than the Nim name
-* `has_extra_getset`, `extra_getset`: add an array of magic getters/setters.
+* `hasExtraGetSet`, `extraGetSet`: an array of magic getters/setters.
-  Note that `has_extra_getset` must be set to true in case you pass anything in `extra_getset` because of a compiler bug.
-(TODO elaborate here)
+  `hasExtraGetSet` must be set to true in case you pass anything in `extraGetSet` because of a compiler bug.
 * `namespace`: instead of defining the constructor on the global object, define it on the passed JS object.
-Note that you must use QuickJS APIs to create this object, and that the object is not consumed (i.e. is not freed).
+You must use QuickJS APIs to create this object. `namespace` is not consumed (i.e. you must free it yourself).
 * `errid`: set the error ID.
-TODO this is currently pretty useless as a public API because JSErrorEnum is not extendable
+TODO this is currently pretty useless as a public API because JSErrorEnum is not extendable.
 * `ishtmldda`: creates a "falsy" object, like document.all.
-Note that currently only one of these is allowed per context.
+Currently, only one of these is allowed per context.

 ### jsget, jsset: basic property reflectors

 Time to actually expose some Nim values to JS.

 The `jsget` and `jsset` pragmas can be set on fields of registered object types to directly expose them to JS:

 ```nim
 type